drwetter/testssl.sh/Readme.md

 #### Key features

 * Clear output: you can tell easily whether anything is good or bad
-* Ease of installation: It works for Linux, Darwin, FreeBSD, NetBSD and MSYS2/Cygwin out of the box: no need to install or configure something, no gems, CPAN, pip or the like.
+* Ease of installation: It works for Linux, OSX/Darwin, FreeBSD, NetBSD, OpenBSD (needs bash) and MSYS2/Cygwin out of the box: no need to install or to configure something.
+No gems, CPAN, pip or the like/
 * Flexibility: You can test any SSL/TLS enabled and STARTTLS service, not only webservers at port 443
 * Toolbox: Several command line options help you to run YOUR test and